OxfordSemantic/AdvancedWorkshop/2_4-NamedGraphs/2_4-NamedGraphs.md

 Named Graphs offer a way to partition your data and are commonly used to group semantically similar data.

-Data in named graphs are stored as quads, with the fourth entry representing the named graph.
+Data in named graphs are internally stored as quads, with the fourth entry representing the named graph.

 As such, we don't need to 'create' named graphs, they exist by being referenced in a quad.